teralove/hurricane-cooldown/README.md

 # Hurricane Cooldown

-Sends notifications to user when their hurricane has proc'd, remaining time on cooldown, and when it's ready again.
+Sends notifications to yourself when hurricane has proc'd, remaining time on cooldown, and when it's ready again.

 ## Chat Commands